Olivier Panis: Formula One

 The 27-year-old Panis earned an F1 drive in 1994 for the French-based Ligier team.
 He made his debut at Brazil, finishing eleventh.
 He earned a surprise second place that season at Hockenheim ahead of teammate Éric Bernard, and finished 11th in the standings for the marque.
 He finished every race except France.
 He was however disqualified in Portugal for illegal skid block wear.

 Panis driving for Ligier at the 1995 British Grand Prix.

-He earned another surprise second place at the 1995 Australian Grand Prix, in spite of being two laps behind the leader Damon Hill, and he also added a handful of fourths to his resume, giving him an 8th-place finish in the championship.
+Panis earned another surprise second place at the 1995 Australian Grand Prix, in spite of being two laps behind the leader Damon Hill, and he also added a handful of fourths to his resume, giving him an eighth-place finish in the championship.

 Panis took a shock win in the 1996 Monaco Grand Prix.
 Starting 14th on a wet track, Panis passed other rivals on the narrow circuit, including Martin Brundle, Mika Häkkinen and Johnny Herbert, and timed his change onto slick tyres perfectly.
 He overtook Eddie Irvine at the Loews Hairpin and was running in third place before the Williams-Renault of Damon Hill and Benetton-Renault of Jean Alesi both hit terminal technical difficulties.
 One of only three to finish the race, British drivers David Coulthard and Johnny Herbert being the other two, Panis held off a late charge from Coulthard to win.
 The race finished on 75 of the 78 scheduled laps due to the two-hour time limit being reached.
 Panis' victory was the Ligier team's first victory in 15 years (and their last), and it was the first French victory in a French car at Monaco in 66 years.
 However, it was the only highlight to his season, and he otherwise failed to do any better than 5th place in Hungary.

 Panis had the potential for a big season in while driving for Alain Prost, who had purchased Ligier.
 On Bridgestone tyres, he took the tyre company's first podium at Brazil.
 He was running second in Argentina before retirement.
 After 6 races, he stood third in the championship thanks to another podium finish with second place in Spain.
-A win could have been possible in that race had he not been held up lapping backmarkers for seven laps, losing him a total of 6 seconds to leader Jacques Villeneuve.
+A win could have been possible in that race had he not been held up lapping backmarkers for seven laps, losing him a total of six seconds to leader Jacques Villeneuve.
 At the 1997 Canadian Grand Prix, he broke both legs in a high-speed accident, causing him to miss the next seven races of the season.
 His place in the team was taken by Jarno Trulli, until he returned for the final three races of the season.
 He achieved sixth place at Luxembourg and appeared to show that he had fully recovered from his accident, as he drove as well as he had done before the crash.
 Despite missing half of the year, he still managed 9th in the championship with 16 points.